lojaynak04/CyberBuddy-AI-Chatbot---Security-Scanner/README.md

 assets/: Icons and UI images

 README.md: Project documentation
+security_report.txt and chat_history.txt are generated automatically when the application runs and are excluded from the repository.

 🔒 Note: For privacy and safety, no user data is stored or transmitted.